PixelStoriesEngine/pixel-stories-docs/src/content/docs/features/game-assets.md

 In the auto-tile template, the light gray areas represent the interior of the terrain, and the dark gray areas outline the borders.
 The darkest gray areas mark the corners of the border.
 When transformed into an auto-tile, these corners will connect to form a continuous border around the terrain.

-**Note:** In RPG Maker, the first tile doesn’t affect the terrain, as it’s only a thumbnail.
+**Note:** In the RPG Maker format, the top left tile doesn’t affect the terrain, as it’s only a thumbnail.

 ### Wang, Blob, or RPG Maker format?